-Get a monitor and contribute air quality data in your city.Become a contributor
+Get a monitor and contributor to air quality data in your city.

 2022 Air quality average